TomDDG/ZXPicoMD/README.md

 - Turn on the Spectrum and hopefully all good

 ## Version History
+- v1.1 (latest release) - added TAP copy, version number on splash screen & bug fixes
-- v1.0beta2c (latest release) - fixed real hardware not working with the ZXPicoMD. *Note v1.1 PCB needs a small hardware mod to work, see mod section below
+- v1.0beta2c  - fixed real hardware not working with the ZXPicoMD. *Note v1.1 PCB needs a small hardware mod to work, see mod section below
 - v1.0beta1 - added support for real hardware Microdrives downstream of the ZXPicoMD *Note doesn't work with real h/w Microdrives, tested working with vDrive emulated drives only.
 - v0.94 - added a simple filename generator to the cartridge save option
 - v0.93 - fixed MF128 format